jotd666/scramble500/README.md

 - sometimes cannot bomb objects (objects not destroyed): make a test mode where bombing just tells when it worked or not but don't destroy target stop scrolling and test various bombing positions for the same object
-- lives not displayed on startup (with music)
+- lockup on CDTV despite the startup code: executable doesn't load on 68000 segment issue
-- lockup on CDTV !
+- center the screen
-- sometimes shooting an object only shoots half of the object (test if there's a shift and make it up)
+- scrolling is flickering on slow cpus

 TODO